 Who is Mrs. R?

 I grew up in the DC Metro area to incredible parents that probably walk on water when no one is watching.
-I have three younger brothers who are equally as fabulous and leave me one very proud
+I have three brilliant, hilarious, and good looking younger brothers who are equally as fabulous and leave me one very proud

 big older sister.
 I consider myself a Virginian that has lived in Utah since 1997.

 I am a Mormon.
 I even served a full-time 18 month mission for my church on Temple Square in Salt Lake City, Utah.
 I went to Brigham Young University and am a huge Cougar fan.
 Rah, rah, rah-rah-rah!

 My husband, Josh Redfern, and I recognized each other at BYU from our childhood.
 We “dated” for 5 years before getting married but there were two missions thrown in there and a “Dear John” Letter.
 (It’s a long story.)
 Mr. R is a Licensed Clinical Social Worker who specializes in therapy and adoption.
 He is also an awesome chef and seriously hilarious.
 He spoils me …even though I “Dear John-ed” him on his mission.
 He’s forgiving like that.

 Josh is the most interesting person I know.
 I never tire of hanging out with him.
 We still date each other once a week and love taking adventures together.
 He is patient, laid back, a sports junkie, and an incredible father.